maxh/maxheinritz.com/_posts/2022-11-23-transaction-boundaries.md

 To keep a system modular, I find it's best to limit the scope of transaction boundaries to the narrowest boundary allowed by business requirements.
 If two pieces of data do not need to be written in a single transaction, they shouldn't be, especially across domains.

 This leaves open the option of pulling out separate microservices for each domain by changing in-memory service calls to gRPC methods, without refactoring transaction boundaries.
-Broadly, I think of service classes as placeholder microservice boundaries that we may actually want to split into microservices someday to scale.

 ## Use cases for database transactions with wide boundaries